 Measure Selection

-The path a measure takes for selection and implementation depends on the program, as not all measures go through the pre-rulemaking and rulemaking process.
-The requirement is that only measures for Medicare subject to Section 3014 of the Patient Protection and Affordable Care Act (ACA) go through the pre-rulemaking and rulemaking process.
+Selection and implementation of a quality measure depends on the Centers for Medicare & Medicaid Services (CMS) program.
+Section 3014 of the Patient Protection and Affordable Care Act (ACA) requires measures subjected to this section go through the pre-rulemaking and rulemaking process.
 For a list of the programs, and information on their needs and priorities, see the annual Measures Under Consideration (MUC) List program-specific measure needs and priorities on the Pre-Rulemaking page.
 Other quality initiatives, such as the Health Insurance Marketplace Quality Initiatives, do not go through pre-rulemaking and follow another path.

 CMS Measure Selection Criteria